Tóth

-Tóth (sometimes Tót or Toth) is a Hungarian ethnonymic surname that was an older term related to the "Tótok" meaning Slavs (of Slavonia i.e. Croats, also Slovenes and Slovaks), since one of the Hungarian names for Slavic parts of Kingdom of Hungary was Tóthország.
-It is also a surname of German origin.
+Tóth, Tót or Toth is a Hungarian ethnonymic surname that was an older term related to the "Tótok" meaning Slavs (of Slavonia i.e. Croats, also Slovenes and Slovaks).
+"Toth" may also be a surname of German origin.

 Tót has also been a more general Slavic reference, per toponyms like Tótszerdahely and Tótszentmárton on the southern border of Hungary.

 Tóth is among the top three most frequent surnames in Hungary.

 People with the surname

 Notable people with the name include: